Boss Radio Forever

 Here you can examine the timeline of this highly influential radio station.
 See how the radio broadcasting industry was forever changed starting in May 1965 in Los Angeles.
 As you study what was, you should review previous versions of this website in online archives dating back to the 1990s.

 Interested in much more about this subject?
-You will want Woody Goulart’s eBook Boss Radio KHJ in the Neon Fun Jungle.
+Woody Goulart’s eBook, Boss Radio KHJ in the Neon Fun Jungle, is a personal, up-close story.
 Special discounted price now for a limited time only.
 Available exclusively for Amazon Kindle.